PioneersHub/pyconde-website/README.md

 6. Open a PR
 7. Merge the PR, once it has been approved

 The new blog post will automatically be deployed, once it has been merged.
 Note: Due to some technicalities it can take up to an hour for the changes to be visible on the website.

+### Adding Sponsors and Partners

+To add a new sponsor or community partner, you need to do two things:

+1. Copy the svg logo to `./assets/static/media/sponsors/`
+2. Add the information for the sponsor to `./databags/sponsors.json`
+3. Run `make sponsor-pages`.
+This will generate the individual sponsor page, based on the data in the databag.

+### Dynamic Landing Page

+> DO NOT CHANGE THE CONTENT of the home page: `content/contents.lr`.
+This file will be overwritten.

+The landing page should change, based on if the conference is currently running (or soon to be running) or if the conference is over.
+There are two landing page versions:

+#### 1. Landing Page (announced, forthcoming and running conference)

+Inform about the forthcoming conference and provide information during the running conference (CTAs, tickets, registration, etc.).

+#### 2. Landing Page (after the conference, until the next conference is announced)

+When the conference is over the landing page should show a summary of the event and some preparation for the next event.
+The forthcoming conference is not set up yet, and we want to present highlights to make an appetite for the next conference.

+#### Managing index page contents

+The contents for the landing pages is located in the following files:

+Landing Page (active, this is the content for the running conference)

+`content/landing-page-active/contents.lr`

+Landing Page (inactive, this is the content for when the conference is over)

+`content/landing-page-inactive/contents.lr`

+If you for example want to change the content for the landing page of the running conference, change it in `content/landing-page-active/contents.lr`.

+Afterward you need to run `make` to copy the correct landing page to the location that Lektor expects:

+Set the active landing page (when the conference is running) as the current one:
+`make activate-conference`

+Set the active landing page (when the conference is over) as the current one:
+`make disable-conference`

+#### Adding images for the "inactive" landing page

+Add images to the correct folders in `./assets/static/landing-page` then run `make landing-page` to update the databag.

 #### Adding a subsite

 Adding a subsite involves changes in /models, /databags, and /content structure.

 #### Adding or changing talks

 You should not try to change or add talks in this repository since they will be automatically updated via a script and would be pverwritten or deleted.

 You can change/add or remove talks in Pretalx and it will automatically be updated on the website via the previously mentioned update process.
-See the github actions in `./.github/workflows/main.yml` for details.
+See the GitHub actions in `./.github/workflows/main.yml` for details.

 ### Updating website code

+ TODO

+---

 ## Dev Setup